Sjoerd-de-Witte/vb/README.md

 To gain knowlegde bout reinforcement learning and contribute to the project, we all had to make a reinforcement learning model by our own from scratch with our own unique method.

 #### **Task**
-My task was to make an reinforcement learning model using a [tutorial] I found on youtube, with the nessecary [documentation].
+My task was to make an reinforcement learning model using a [tutorial](https://www.youtube.com/watch?v=Mut_u40Sqz4&t=8980s) I found on youtube, with the nessecary [documentation](https://stable-baselines3.readthedocs.io/en/master/).

 #### **Action**
 I watched the whole 3 hour tutorial on youtube to gain information about the used library.
 Then I made a custom environment on a easy problem that was demonstrated